 1. Dashin’ Dogz Designer Dog Collar – Best Overall

-The Dashin’ Dogz Designer Dog Collar is our choice for the best overall collar for husky.
-It features a designer print that you can get in a few variations and its odor-proof and chew proof.
-It won’t absorb odor features a waterproof outer layer with design and a durable heavy cloth inner layer.
+The Dashin’ Dogz Designer Dog Collar is our choice for the best overall collar for huskies.
+It features a designer print that you can get in a few variations and is odor-proof and chew-proof.
+It also won’t absorb odor and features a waterproof outer layer and a durable heavy cloth inner layer.

 We found it to fit well on our dogs’ neck, and it seems like it will last a while.
 It’s firm but not stiff and our dogs liked it.
 The only real downside we noticed is that the collar is quite heavy, but it didn’t seem to bother our pets.